 A: The budget worksheet that is part of the proposal contains guidance about rates.
-Fringe does not have a specified limit, but should not be included in the calculation of indirect.
+Fringe does not have a specified limit.
 The Foundation’s approved rate for Indirect Costs is 12 percent of Personnel, Other Direct Costs and Purchased Services.
 When Purchased Services total more than 33 percent of the budget, the Foundation limits indirect costs on the Purchased Services category to 4 percent.
 If one member of the collaboration cannot meet this cap, we recommend considering another partner to take the lead.

 Q: You state that Foundations are not eligible to apply.
 We’re a 501(c)(3) that acts as a fiscal agent for smaller community-based organizations in a multi-sector collaboration.
 Are we eligible to apply?

 A: A 501(c)(3) fiscal agent may apply on behalf of a collaboration, with the award funds going directly to the lead organization.
 Please make it clear which community-based organization will be taking the lead on project management and accountability.